 I recently made the pilgrimage to our local movie theater to view the latest ‘rise of the machines’ artificial intelligence flick.
 I always make a point of watching these movies (AI, Terminator, iRobot, Transcendence, etc), as I am interested in the divide between fantasy and realty when it comes to building intelligent machines.
 You see, for more than a decade I have been in the business of solving the very hard problem of learning processors that physically adapt.
 It is not hardware and it is not software.
 Its soft-hardware or, as it was called in Ex Machina, ‘wetware’.
 (The technical term is currently ‘neuromemristive’.)
 My journey has taken me to the edge of questions such as “what is life?”, and what I discovered fundamentally changed my perception of how the self-organized world works.

 I have had the great opportunity to help launch and advise large government-sponsored programs to running my own programs to now, co-founder of Knowm Inc., on the cusp of commercializing a physical learning processor based on memristors that are now available in our web store.
 I am not the prototypical mad scientist inventor.
 I do not work for some large omni-present global technology corporation.
 I am not a millionaire (or billionaire) playboy.
 I’m just a guy who realized there was a way to solve a very hard problem with major consequences if a solution was found…and I dedicated my life to doing it.
 Since I begun around 2001 I have had quite the journey.
 I have forged amazing friendships, inadvertently sparked a few skirmishes, and even made a few enemies and frienemies.
 I have navigated the beltway-bandits of DC with my flesh mostly intact, contracted with various branches of the DoD including DARPA, the Air Force and Navy.
+I have even been contacted by spooks, both foreign (probably) and domestic (for sure).
 I am acutely aware of the problem, who is working on it, and perhaps more importantly how they think about it.
 I am aware of where reality gives way to fantasy.
 This is why I love AI flicks, and why I found Ex Machina so compelling.
 You see, I know how the neural processor they show in that movie could actually work.

 Any good science fiction movie has at least one technology that must be accepted for the movies premise to make sense.
 In space travel this is the Faster Than Light (FTL) or Warp Drive.
 Without such a technology, the plot is not going to go anywhere–the whole movie would be stuck inside a metal tube adrift in empty space for thousands or millions of years.
 The FTL Drive makes it all possible.
 AI movies, by contrast, always have a special ‘learning processor’ from which the plot evolves.
 There is good physical reason for this, which I formally call the adaptive power problem.
 Without such a technology, AI is doomed to power efficiencies millions of times worse than biology.
 Ironically those closest to trying to solve the problem of AI often forget this fact, lost in a sea of mathematics and wholly oblivious to the real physical constraints of their math.
 Hollywood, oddly enough, consistently gets it right–at least in principle.
 If we want something like a biological brain–or better–it is not going to work like a modern computer.
 It is going to be something truly different, all the way down to its chemistry and how it computes information.
 Nothing short of a change in our understanding of what hardware can be will get us to the levels of efficiency of the brain–the original wetware.